asmagill/SimpleScheduler/README.md

 ~~~cpp
 SimpleScheduler() ;
 ~~~
 Constructor for the SimpleScheduler class.

 It is expected to be used as follows outside of `setup()` or `loop()` so that it is available to all functions within the sketch:

 	SimpleScheduler tasks = SimpleScheduler() ;

 ~~~cpp
 ~SimpleScheduler() ;
 ~~~
 Destructor for the SimpleScheduler class.

 I'm not actually certain if/when this might be called, as I haven't yet experimented with limiting the scope of `SimpleScheduler()` or coding for the Arduino platform outside of _ArduinoIDE_, but to make sure we "play nice with others" and release dynamically allocated memory if/when the class instance does go out of scope, this function visits each task defined in the task queue and calls `SimpleScheduler.removeTask(SimpleTask)` on it.

 ~~~cpp
 void SimpleScheduler.checkQueue() ;
 ~~~
 This function is expected to be invoked from within `loop()` and checks each defined task to determine if it is time to execute the task again.
-Remember that this is the only place where tasks are actually given a chance to execute, so it should be called as often as possible... `loop()` with minimal to no unnecessary `delay()` invocations is ideal.
+Remember that this is the only place where tasks are actually given a chance to execute, so it should be called as often as possible... `loop()` with minimal-to-no unnecessary `delay()` invocations is ideal.

 ~~~cpp
 SimpleTask SimpleScheduler.doTaskAfter(void (*theTask)(void), uint32_t timing) ;